syncfusion-content/wpf-docs/wpf/OLAPClient/Tool-Bar-support.md

 ---
 layout: post
-title: Tool Bars
+title: Toolbars
-description: Tool bars in OLAP Client
+description: Toolbars in OLAP Client
 platform: wpf
 control: OLAP Client
 documentation: ug
 ---

-# Tool Bars
+# Toolbars

 Three toolbars are there in OLAP Client to provide the number of options to perform the different operations.